lee44/Python/Stock_Investment/Visual Studio Code/README.md

-# Yahoo_Financial_Web_Scraper
+# Yahoo Finance Web Scraper

-A web scraper written in python that grabs the income statement, balance sheet, and cash flow from Yahoo Fiancials website and exports the data to three excel files
+A web scraper that retrieves data from the income statement, balance sheet, and cash flow to export into three excel files.
+Each file contains hyperlinks and comments for definitions on most of the financial words.